DevWael/FlutterApp/README.md

-# code_app
+# Code App

-A new Flutter application.
+A new Flutter Learning application.

 ## Getting Started